Pain and Pain Symptom Management for Michigan Nurses

 - How bad is the pain at its worst?

-- Does it force you to sit down, lie down, slow down?
+- Does it force you to sit down, lie down, or slow down?

 - How long does an episode last?